-You can use the bows shown in the needed items picture, but the ones I picked up kind of blended in with the white yarn.
+You can use the bows shown in the picture of the supplies, but the ones I picked up kind of blended in with the white yarn.
 So I used a 2.5″ wired ribbon to make my own bow.
 You can see my tutorial on how to make your own here.
 The store had about three choices for fall.
 For my wreaths I chose an orange mesh with orange glitter pumpkins & gold edging.
 That helped to break up the white.

 Find the place where you want your bow.
 I used mine to hide a little area where the yarn overlapped itself.
 Place hot glue on the back & press it down on your wreath.
 Next pick which metal word you’d like to add to your wreath.
 The pack came with the words, “Thankful,” “Welcome,” & “Harvest.”
 Since they were going outside, I decided to use welcome & harvest.
 Play around with where you’d like it placed.
 The bottom of the words on my wreaths are just below the middle, about 3.25″ from the bottom of the form.
 (Note- decide whether or not to paint them before gluing, read through the next few paragraphs.)